Tygodnik Angora

 Tygodnik Angora, commonly known as Angora, is a Polish language weekly press review published in Łódź.

+History

 The magazine was established in 1990.
 It is distributed in Warsaw, Dortmund, Chicago, Toronto and New York.
 In addition, the weekly also covers editorial columns.
 The magazine is published by Wydawnictwo Westa Druk Mirosław Kuliś.

 In 2010 the circulation of Tygodnik Angora was 469,675 copies.